Optimal single threshold stopping rules and sharp prophet inequalities: Discussion

-The above discussion implies that sharpness of the inequality \eqref{eq:cor-11} is still an open question.
-In the next section we demonstrate that derivation of sharp non--asymptotic prophet inequalities for the stopping rules from the class $\sT_{\rm s,r}$ is equivalent to the solution of a two--person zero--sum infinite game on the unit square with particular pay--off kernels.
-The value of this game provides a sharp constant in the prophet inequality, while the optimal solution yields the least favorable distribution.
+In the next section we demonstrate that derivation of sharp non--asymptotic prophet inequalities for the stopping rules from the class $\sT_{\rm s,r}$ is equivalent to the solution of an infinite two--person zero--sum game on the unit square with particular payoff kernels.
+The value of this game provides a sharp constant in the prophet inequality, while the optimal solution yields the corresponding least favorable distribution and optimal single threshold stopping rule.